 SPANISH 1B: This course is the continuation of the conversation-based Spanish 1A class.
 It is a communicative course that focuses on interaction to learn language effectively.
 The students converse in Spanish using basic vocabulary and grammar.
 Students will experience a continued balanced development of the four basic skills: reading and writing, listening and speaking.
 The content focuses on students talking about themselves and others, their likes and dislikes, feelings, giving directions, travel, food, description of where they live, and what their daily routines look like, hobbies, plans, and healthy living.
 Grammar concepts focus on the formation of the present tense.
 Students will begin to show, in oral and written form, some spontaneity and creative language use in response to an oral or written question, a situation, or a visual.
 This class, combined with the preceding Spanish 1A, is the equivalent of one year of high school Spanish, meaning that students would still take a Spanish 2 class in order to fulfill the two-year language requirement.
 (But don’t be surprised if they learn to love it, and want to pursue more language years than required!).
 All teacher-made materials mean no textbook, but students will need a binder and should plan on about 3-4 hours of homework per week.
 Materials fee: $25.00.
 Taught by Mikaela Shorey.

-DRAWING (2nd semester): Thisrawing class meant to follow All About Art, but can stand alone also, especially for students with a little art experperience.
-We will build on what we have already learned and go more in depth into the area of drawing.
-This class begins with basic drawing using line, value, texture, shape, and form, so students new to art are welcome, and then continues with still lifes, faces (we will do a large portrait), figures, animals, nature, landscape, and even a little bit of technical drawing to illustrate an invention the student will create,.
-Students will build their own sketch journals during the semester, and will experiment with charcoal, graphite, colored pencils, pen & ink, and various blending tools.
+DRAWING (1st semester): Art is part of a well-rounded liberal arts education as well as an opportunity for the artistic.This drawing class that can be a beginning art class, where new students learn the basic elements of art; or it can be a class in which the students develop their drawing techniques even further.
+This class begins with basic drawing using line, value, texture, shape, and form; so students new to art are welcome, and then continues with still lifes, faces (we will do a large portrait), figures, animals, nature, landscape, and even a little bit of technical drawing to illustrate students’ own inventions.
+They will begin their own sketch journals, adding to them over the semester, and will experiment with charcoal, graphite, colored pencils, pen & ink, and various blending tools.
 During this class, we will look at several artists and their sketches and drawings.
-We will have an art display during the final day of classes where the students will have their work from the semester on display.
+We will have an art show during the final day of classes where the students will have their work from the semester on display.
 Materials: $10 (and supply list provided).
 Taught by Erin Hazen.